November 3, 2006

 "To death do us part" means nothing in this kind of marriage.

-A failure of the marriage system between families end up in sometimes
+A failure of the marriage system between families end up in

 deadly feuding.
-Property is at stake here, as are inheritances and power.
+Property is at stake here, as are inheritances and

-Marriage is mostly a movement of women, the other side of which is the
+Marriage is mostly a movement of women, the other side of

 movement of property.